Lemontree-Softworks/Enhanced-Raw-Input/README.md

 Please read the [Quick start guide](https://github.com/Lemontree-Softworks/Enhanced-Raw-Input/wiki/Quick-Start) and the [FAQ](https://github.com/Lemontree-Softworks/Enhanced-Raw-Input/wiki/FAQ) as well as the documentation below.

-See also Demo Project in "Demo" Folder and Demo hao to use two conb Please note that the demo project does NOT include the “Enhanced Raw Input” plugin; it must first be downloaded from FAB and installed.
+See also Demo Project in "Demo" Folder and the Multicontroller-Demo how to use two controllers simultaneously.
+Please note that the demo project does NOT include the “Enhanced Raw Input” plugin; it must first be downloaded from FAB and installed.

 ## Documentation